kaaviya-balakrishnan/MIA-Mapping-Iterative-Assembler-Help/README.md

 - Collapsed file from sequencing (*.collapsed)
 - Reference genome (FASTA format)
 - MIA installed and available in PATH
-- mia_post_processing.batch script for post-processing
+- mia_post_processing.batch script for post-processing and the python script required for the batch file
 - Optional: BBTools clumpify.sh for duplicate removal

 ## Basic Usage